Procurement in a Nutshell Procurement Act 2023 Guidance: Limitation

 14th November, 2024

-This Nutshell supplements our previous publication on Remedies under the Procurement Act, as it will explore the Limitation periods introduced by the Act.
+This Nutshell supplements our previous publication on Remedies under the Procurement Act, by introducing the limitation periods introduced by the Act.

 For previous article on remedies click here, to look at the referenced guidance please click here.